 - Background width: Select from various options to control the width of the background and content placed in this section.
 The full width options will not have any effect if a sidebar menu is present on the page.

 - Override block padding: Override the default value set by your theme that controls how much space to pad around blocks in this section.

-Please note that many of these section options are designed only to work with our unmodified Tiger theme.
+Please note that many of these section options are designed only to work with the unmodified Tiger theme.
 They may not behave as expected if WDS created a custom theme for your site or if your site has CSS modifications.

 Editing and Removing Sections